 All stocks in the relevant base universe are screened for their 12-month historical dividend yield.
 If the value is not available for a stock, the company is removed from the base universe.
-Additionally, if there are more than 10% of trading days suspension, the stock is excluded: Min Number of Price Observations{Period} = Number of Trading $Days{Period} \times 0.9$ the Eligible Universe:
+Additionally, if there are more than 10% of trading days suspension, the stock is excluded: Min Number of Price ObservationsPeriod = Number of Trading $Days{Period} \times 0.9$ and remembering seases the Eligible Universe: